lpointet/WordPress-GPS/README.markdown

 (French version at the bottom / Version française en bas)

 # About this plugin
-WordPress GPS try to guide people throughout the WordPress admin jungle.
+WordPress GPS tries to guide people throughout the WordPress admin jungle.
 Tell it what you want to do and let it show you the way, with the pretty WP Pointers feature.

 # Features
 This plugin provides an admin panel with a scenario selection.
 It comes with some default scenarios, which will teach you for example how to: